-In the IMPAACT P1026s study, emtricitabine exposure was modestly lower during the third trimester (geometric mean 8.0 mcg*h/mL [90% CI, 7.1–8.9]) compared with the postpartum period (9.7 mcg*h/mL [90% CI, 8.6–10.9]).
-Fifty-eight percent (15 of 26) of pregnant women versus 95% (21 of 22) of postpartum women met the AUC target (≤30% reduction from typical exposure for nonpregnant historical controls).
-Trough emtricitabine levels were also lower during pregnancy (C24 geometric mean concentration 58 ng/mL [90% CI, 37–63]) compared with the postpartum period (85 ng/mL [90% CI, 70–100]).3 Similar differences in pharmacokinetic parameters of emtricitabine among women during pregnancy or after delivery were found in the PACTG 394 study4 and in a European study.5,6 The increase in emtricitabine clearance in pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant dosage adjustment during pregnancy.
+In the IMPAACT P1026s study, emtricitabine exposure was modestly lower during the third trimester (geometric mean 8.0 mcg*h/mL; 90% CI, 7.1–8.9) than during the postpartum period (9.7 mcg*h/mL; 90% CI, 8.6–10.9).
+Fifty-eight percent of pregnant women (15 of 26 women) versus 95% of postpartum women (21 of 22 women) met the AUC target (≤30% reduction from typical exposure for nonpregnant historical controls).
+Trough emtricitabine levels were also lower during pregnancy (C24 geometric mean concentration [GMT] 58 ng/mL; 90% CI, 37–63) than during the postpartum period (C24 GMT 85 ng/mL; 90% CI, 70–100).3 Similar differences in pharmacokinetic parameters of emtricitabine were found among women during pregnancy or after delivery in the PACTG 394 study4 and in a European study.5,6 The increase in emtricitabine clearance during pregnancy correlated with the normal pregnancy-related increase in glomerular filtration rate.6 These changes are not believed to be large enough to warrant dose adjustment during pregnancy.

 Placental and Breast Milk Passage

 Emtricitabine has been shown to have high placental transfer in pregnant women.
-In a study of 15 women who received emtricitabine during pregnancy, the mean cord-to-maternal-blood ratio was 1.2 (90% CI, 1.0–1.5).3 In 8 women who were given a single dose of 600 mg emtricitabine with 900 mg tenofovir disoproxil fumarate (TDF), the median cord blood emtricitabine concentration was 717 ng/mL (range 21–1,072), and the median cord blood/maternal ratio was 0.85 (range 0.46–1.07).4
+In a study of 15 women who received emtricitabine during pregnancy, the mean cord-to-maternal-blood ratio was 1.2 (90% CI, 1.0–1.5).3 In eight women who were given a single dose of emtricitabine 600 mg with tenofovir disoproxil fumarate (TDF) 900 mg, the median cord blood emtricitabine concentration was 717 ng/mL (range 21–1,072), and the median cord blood/maternal plasma ratio was 0.85 (range 0.46–1.07).4

 Emtricitabine is excreted into human milk.
-In a study in the Ivory Coast, 5 women with HIV who exclusively breastfed their newborn infants were given 400 mg emtricitabine, 600 mg TDF, and 200 mg nevirapine at onset of labor, followed by 200 mg emtricitabine and 300 mg TDF once daily for 7 days postpartum.
-The median minimal and maximal concentrations of emtricitabine in breast milk were 177 and 679 ng/mL, respectively (interquartile ranges 105–254 and 658–743 ng/mL, respectively), well above the estimated emtricitabine IC50 for HIV-1.7 In a study of 50 women without HIV who received 200 mg emtricitabine and 300 mg TDF orally daily as pre-exposure prophylaxis (PrEP), median peak and trough breastmilk concentrations of emtricitabine were 212.5 ng/mL (IQR 140.0–405.0) and 183.0 ng/mL (113.0–250.0), respectively.
-Emtricitabine was detectable in 47/49 infants at a median (IQR) concentration of 13.2 ng/mL (9.3-16.7), corresponding to estimated daily infant ingestion of 31.9 mcg/kg (IQR 21.0-60.8) dose of emtricitabine, or 0.5% of the daily dose for treating infants.8
+Among women in Uganda and Nigeria who were taking first-line antiretroviral therapy that contained emtricitabine 200 mg, emtricitabine concentrations in breast milk peaked later than they did in maternal plasma (at 4–8 hours compared with 2–4 hours) and were three-fold higher than maternal plasma concentrations.
+Emtricitabine was detectable in three infants (19%).7 In a study in the Ivory Coast, five women with HIV who exclusively breastfed their newborn infants were given emtricitabine 400 mg, TDF 600 mg, and nevirapine 200 mg at onset of labor, followed by emtricitabine 200 mg and TDF 300 mg once daily for 7 days postpartum.
+The median minimal and maximal concentrations of emtricitabine in breast milk were 177 ng/mL and 679 ng/mL, respectively (interquartile ranges [IQR] 105–254 ng/mL and 658–743 ng/mL, respectively), well above the estimated emtricitabine IC50 for HIV-1.8 In a study of 50 women without HIV who received 200 mg emtricitabine and 300 mg TDF orally daily as pre-exposure prophylaxis (PrEP), median peak and trough breast milk concentrations of emtricitabine were 212.5 ng/mL (IQR 140.0–405.0) and 183.0 ng/mL (IQR 113.0–250.0), respectively.
+Emtricitabine was detectable in 47 of 49 infants at a median (IQR) concentration of 13.2 ng/mL (9.3–16.7), corresponding to estimated daily infant ingestion of a 31.9-mcg/kg dose (IQR 21.0–60.8) of emtricitabine, or 0.5% of the daily dose for treating infants.9

 Teratogenicity/Adverse Pregnancy Outcomes

-In a study of pregnancies occurring during an HIV PrEP trial in which participants (who did not have HIV infection) were randomized to placebo, TDF, or TDF plus emtricitabine, there was no increase in congenital anomalies in the TDF-plus-emtricitabine arm.9 There was no overall difference in the rate of pregnancy loss in the TDF-plus-emtricitabine or TDF-alone arms of this PrEP study.
-In the U.S. PHACS SMARTT cohort study, emtricitabine exposure was not associated with an increase in specific or overall birth defect risk.10 In a large French cohort, emtricitabine exposure in the first trimester was associated with lower risk of birth defects.11 In the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to emtricitabine in humans have been monitored to be able to detect at least a 1.5-fold increased risk of overall birth defects and a 2-fold increase in cardiovascular and genitourinary defects (the most common classes).
+A study of pregnancies conducted during an HIV PrEP trial randomized participants without HIV to receive placebo, TDF, or TDF plus emtricitabine.
+No increase in the incidence of congenital anomalies was observed in the TDF-plus-emtricitabine arm.10 There was no overall difference between the rate of pregnancy loss in the TDF-plus-emtricitabine arm and the rate of pregnancy loss in the TDF-alone arm of this PrEP study.
+In the U.S. PHACS/SMARTT cohort study, emtricitabine exposure was not associated with an increase in specific or overall birth defect risk.11 In a large French cohort, emtricitabine exposure in the first trimester was associated with lower risk of birth defects.12 In the Antiretroviral Pregnancy Registry, sufficient numbers of first-trimester exposures to emtricitabine in humans have been monitored to be able to detect at least a 1.5-fold increased risk of overall birth defects and a two-fold increase in cardiovascular and genitourinary defects (the most common classes).
 No such increase in birth defects has been observed with emtricitabine.
-Among cases of first-trimester emtricitabine exposure reported to the APR, the prevalence of birth defects was 2.24% (48 of 2,145 births; 95% CI, 1.65% to 2.96%), compared with a 2.72% total prevalence in the U.S. population, based on Centers for Disease Control and Prevention surveillance.12
+Among cases of first-trimester emtricitabine exposure reported to the Antiretroviral Pregnancy Registry , the prevalence of birth defects was 2.44% (68 of 2,785 births; 95% CI, 1.90% to 3.09%), compared with a 2.72% total prevalence in the U.S. population, based on Centers for Disease Control and Prevention surveillance.13

 Other Safety Information

-In the U.S. PHACS/SMARTT cohort study, after adjusting for birth cohort and other factors, maternal use of emtricitabine led to no increase in the likelihood of adverse metabolic, growth/development, cardiac, neurological, or neurodevelopmental outcomes.13
+In the U.S. PHACS/SMARTT cohort study, after adjusting for birth cohort and other factors, maternal use of emtricitabine led to no increase in the likelihood of adverse metabolic, growth and development, cardiac, neurological, or neurodevelopmental outcomes.14

 |Formulation||Dosing Recommendations||Use in Pregnancy|